paultopia/gobbledygook/content/pages/syllabus.md

 ### Week 1

 Basic ideas of programming, units of computation, functions and loops.
 Computational logic and legal logic, law as computation.
+We will front-load the quantity of reading a little heavily to get us started quickly, but it'll ease off as we move on to more conceptually difficult material.

-For **Monday**, read the [Introduction to Python on this site]({filename}../Lessons/python_intro.md).
+For **Monday**, read the [Introduction to Python on this site]({filename}../Lessons/python_intro.md) and the [first Python lesson]({filename}../Lessons/basic_intro.ipynb).
 Watch the video **link tbd** on getting started with Azure Notebooks and Github, and follow those instructions, run Lesson 0 notebook **link tbd** to make sure everything is working, and read pages 1-55 of Python for Everybody.
+Then clone the course Github and complete the exercise at the end of the first Python lesson notebook (factorial); you don't need to turn it in, but we'll talk about it in class.

+For **Tuesday**, [**tbd, probably DataCamp videos plus the next couple python lessons**].